dlogtime/hateskulls/README.md

 # HateSkulls - AI-generated Frontends

-Just exploring the idea that if webservers follow standardised patterns -- e.g. HATEOAS + HAL-FORMS in this case -- then AI can generate functional UIs without custom frontend development. of AI-generated frontends/browsers.
+Just exploring the idea that if webservers follow standardised patterns -- e.g. HATEOAS + HAL-FORMS in this case -- then AI can generate functional UIs without custom frontend development.

 `hate/`: Spring Boot HATEOAS implementation.
+Simple CRUD example of a Change Request ticketing system.

 `skulls/`: Node.js server that calls AI to generate HTML.
 Should work with any HATEOAS compliant backend in theory.

 ## Etymology